yen1223/Supermarket-sales-dashboard/README.md

 10. Created new reference table with columns of 'Customer type (code)', 'Gender (code)', 'Member&Gender' as description column
 11. Updated the columns with correct data types
 12. Added new columns of 'Gender'& 'Membership' as description for coded columns
-13. Created composite code column 'MemberGender_Key' from 'Customer type (code)'& 'Gender (code)'
+13. Created composite code column 'MemberGender_Key' from 'Customer type (code)'& 'Gender (code)' as the primary key
 ### Table no.4 "Category Sales":
 12. Group by 'Total' by 'Product line' and renamed as 'Category Sales'
 13. Renamed the 'Product line' column to 'Category'
 ### Table no.5 "Calendar":
 14. Created a calendar table of Jan to March 2019
 15. Inserted columns of 'Month','Month-Year','Day','Month(no)'
+16. Connected this table with 'Date' column of primary table no.1 "Sales Jan 2019-Mar 2019"

 ...